 Your resume work experience says a lot about you.
 If the hiring manager sees your potential and what you’re capable of based on the results you’re responsible for in your previous company, that itself can determine the hiring decision.

 However, it doesn’t just mean you’re a qualified candidate…

-But it’s a form of proof that shows your skills and expertise are credible.
+It’s a form of proof that shows your skills and expertise are credible.

+That insight into your previous job roles and responsibilities will speak for itself.
 I’m sure you’ve heard the phrase, “actions speak louder than words”.

 - Job titles